BurgerK1ng16/Vertick-IME/README.md

 </p>

 <h1 align="center">Vertick IME</h1>
-<h1 align="center">The project is currently in a fast iteration mode, so please make sure to check for updates!</h1>
+<h1 align="center">⚠️The project is currently in a fast iteration mode, so please make sure to check for updates!</h1>

 <p align="center">
   <a href="README_CN.md">简体中文</a> | <a href="https://github.com/BurgerK1ng16/Vertick-IME/releases">Download releases</a>